 Nestled in the mountains of the American West, Denver has a lot to offer.
 For outdoor enthusiasts, Denver is a dream destination.
-And if you’re planning on training for a major sporting event, working out at Denver’s mile-high elevation will give you an edge.
-But will you be able to afford to live in this paradise?
-Let’s find out the true cost of living in Denver before you go west.
-And if you need some more help when you arrive, here are the top 10 Denver financial advisor firms.
+And if you enjoy physical training and sports, working out at Denver’s mile-high elevation will give you an edge.
+Rent prices in Denver are also lower than most other major cities in the U.S. But is living in this wintry paradise an affordable venture?

-Utility costs in Denver are below the national average, according to Numbeo.com (May 2019).
-The data shows that a basic utilities package of electricity, heating, water and garbage for a 915-square-foot apartment costs an average of $128.45 in Denver.
-That’s around 19% below the national average of $159.24.
+Utility costs in Denver are well below the national average, according to Numbeo.com (May 2019).
+The data shows that a basic utilities package of electricity, heating, water and garbage for a 915-square foot apartment costs an average of $124.01 in Denver.
+That’s almost $30 cheaper than the national average of $152.06.
 Denver’s internet prices are also slightly below the national average.
-At $46.67 they’re just under the US average price of $47.52.
+At $57.35 they’re just under the $62.51 U.S. average.

-Now that you’ve got an idea of how much lodging and utilities will cost in Denver, let’s talk food.
-A three-course meal for you and a date at a mid-range restaurant in Denver will cost you about $60.
-That’s 33% higher than the US average of $45.
-Want to grab a cappuccino before you commit to dinner?
-That will cost you $4.17 in Denver, around 12% more than the national average price of $3.73.
+Now that you’ve got an idea of how much housing and utilities will run you in Denver, let’s talk food.
+A three-course meal for you and a date at a mid-range restaurant in Denver will cost you about $60, according to Numbeo.com.
+That’s $10 higher than the U.S. average of $50.
+Want to grab a domestic beer after dinner?
+That will cost you $4.99 in Denver, which is a full dollar pricier than the national mark.

-Denver residents famously love to run, hike and bike their way through life.
+Denver residents famously love to run, hike and bike their way around the city.
 But even the most active among us have other transportation needs.

-Denver’s monthly public transit passes are priced at different levels depending on whether you want local, express or regional service.
-For local service only, you’ll pay $79 for a monthly pass.
-Upgrade to express service and it will cost you $200.
-If you find yourself traveling to the airport often, your rides are included with a regional pass, expect to pay $176.
+Denver’s monthly public transit passes are priced at different levels depending on whether you want local, regional or airport service.
+For local service only, you’ll pay $114 for a monthly pass.
+Upgrade to regional service and it will cost you $200.
+If you find yourself traveling to the airport often, your rides are included with a regional pass.

 What You Need to Earn

 If you’re moving to Denver, you want to be sure that your salary will enable you to maintain a decent standard of living.
-According to MIT’s living wage calculator, a living wage for one adult in Denver County, Colorado is $10.79.
-Unfortunately, that’s 35% higher than the statutory minimum wage of $8 an hour.
+According to MIT’s living wage calculator, a living hourly wage for one adult with no children in Denver County is $13.87.
+Unfortunately, the minimum wage in Colorado is just $10.20.

-The Denver living wage as calculated by the MIT researchers rises to $23.87 for one adult with one child and $28.51 for one adult with two children.
-Two adults who are both working need only earn $8.78.
-That rises to $13.11 if they have one child and $15.67 if they have two children.
+As you might expect, living wages rise as your family gets larger.
+Data from MIT shows that one adult with one child will require $29.02, while one adult with two children calls for $33.54.
+Two adults who are both working need only earn $10.94.
+That rises to $15.74 if they have one child and $18.19 if they have two children.

-Last year, Denver residents approved an increase in sales and use taxes to fund city preschools.
-The city sales tax now stands at 3.65%.
+Denver residents recently approved an increase in sales and use taxes to fund city preschools.
+The city sales tax now stands at 4.75%.
 That may sound low, but it’s not the only component of the sales tax you’ll pay on purchases in Denver.
 Add in the state sales tax of 2.9%, a Regional Transportation District (RTD) tax of 1% to fund transit and a 0.1% Cultural Facilities District tax and you’ve got a sales tax rate of 7.65% in Denver.

 And if you’re wondering about one of Colorado’s more famous products, the sales tax on recreational marijuana is 15%.
 There’s also a 15% excise tax on top of the state rate.
 When all is said and done, the marijuana tax in Denver is 32.9%.